mikancat-taki/NebulaSpace/replit.md

 # Overview

-This is a modern full-stack web application built with React (client) and Express.js (server) that provides a comprehensive communication and productivity platform.
-The application features real-time chat with WebSocket connections, voice/video calling capabilities, memo management, and a virtual keyboard.
-It uses a Japanese-themed UI with a nature-inspired glassmorphism design and supports both desktop and mobile interfaces.
+This is a modern full-stack web application built with React (client) and Express.js (server) that provides a comprehensive communication and productivity platform called "Nebula-space".
+The application features real-time chat with WebSocket connections, memo management, virtual keyboard, and various utility tools.
+It uses a Japanese-themed UI with a nature-inspired glassmorphism design featuring mountains, rivers, and moon elements, supporting both desktop and mobile interfaces.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Features removed: Voice chat and remote meeting functionality (removed per user request - August 8, 2025)

 # System Architecture